 So, how do you remain relevant and how do you communicate your relevance?

-In this short article, I’ll address some fundamentals that you can use in your business right now and moving forward into the next 12 months.
+In this short article, I’ll address some fundamentals that you can use in your business right now and moving forward.

 Creating a framework

 The first thing to consider is creating a framework to work within:

 Demonstrate + Involve = Empowerment

 These are three keywords which will help you deliver the right message.

 Whenever you can, demonstrate attributes such as your capability, expertise, ongoing education, business philosophy and innovative solutions – the things that are important to clients.

 Then involve people in a discussion about the relevance you have demonstrated through existing clients supporting what you claim, through business partners supporting you, and through discussion groups and open communication channels.

 If you can demonstrate you can deliver what the client is looking for and involve others, you will empower clients to make the right decision to partner with you.

 It’s a paradigm shift for some.
 Rather than relying on others to position your business, you take control yourself of communicating your relevance to your existing clients, potential clients and referral partners.